 Grab another section of tippet, in the same size and about 12-24 inches in length depending on what depth you want to fish your nymph.

-Tie the end of the tippet around the hook bend of the dry fly using an improved clinch knot.
+Tie the end of the fishing tippet around the fly tying hook bend of the dry fly using an improved clinch knot.
 It helps to pull the tippet taught when tying these knots to the bend.
 Make sure to trim the tag small.

 On to the second length of tippet, add your dropper fly, usually a nymph, using another improved clinch knot.
-All nymphs are fine such as a prince nymph, copper john, or pheasant tail – I prefer a pheasant tail.
+All nymphs are fine such as prince nymphs, copper john nymph, or pheasant tail – I prefer a pheasant tail.

 The nymphs can have some weight, just make sure it matches the buoyancy of the dry fly so you can fish a dry properly.